 - Bacon and Cheese – Crispy air fryer bacon and melted cheese are a perfect match and so satisfying.

-- Garnishes – add a little freshness with chopped chives or parsley, halved cherry tomatoes, and diced avocado with a sprinkling of salt and black pepper.
+- Fresh Herbs– add a little freshness with chopped chives or parsley with a sprinkling of salt and black pepper.

-Tips for Fluffy Omelettes
+Tips for the Best Omelettes

 - Foamy eggs – beat the eggs and salt with a fork until the eggs are foamy.
 The bubbles will give your egg more rise and become puffy as it cooks.
-My kids also love to use this hand-cranked egg beater for the fluffiest omelettes.

 - Reduce the heat – Once the eggs are in the pan, reduce the heat to low to give your eggs a chance to cook through without browning.

-- Be patient – it’s tempting to crank up the heat for the omelette to cook faster but doing so will brown and ruin the eggs.
+- Be patient – it’s tempting to crank up the heat for the omelette to cook faster, but doing so will brown and ruin the eggs.

-How to Make Omelettes
+How to Make an Omelette

 There’s nothing worse than an overcooked omelette.
 It should be cooked until it’s just set and not browned.
 Once it’s browned, the egg deteriorates in flavor and texture.
 Follow these steps for moist and fluffy omelettes every time.